Tankman3737/JukeBox/README.md

 Jukebox layout using modified AudioMode plugin JukeBox_grid layout for Attractmode 3.2

-1: Unzip and put in the layouts folder.
+1: Unzip and put "Jukebox_grid" in the layouts folder.
+Watch out for the Folder inside a folder that unzip does sometimes.

 2: Put the AudioMode_xtra.nut in the plugins folder.